-The Bachelor of Arts degree we currently offer at UMW, with its various Options and numerous Related Areas is something that many prospective students and parents find confusing.
+The Bachelor of Arts degree we currently offer at UMW, with its various Options and myriad of Related Areas is something that many prospective students and parents find confusing.
 For example, most college students identify themselves according to their major; therefore, most of our current students think that they are "biology majors", and many prospective students want to be "biology majors".
 The students are then confused when faculty or admissions staff explains that that is not technically correct and that they are actually getting a general Bachelor of Arts degree with a Biology Option.
-Our proposed Bachelor of Science degree will eliminate this confusion and students will actually receive a B.S. with a true Biology Major.
-The new Major will also simplify advising and will definitely help with recruiting.
-In addition, our proposed B.S.
-Major will more accurately reflect the education that students are actually receiving in the Biology Department at UMW.
-Generally, B.A. degrees are awarded in non-scientific fields and students are given a broad array of classes from which to choose, whereas a B.S. degree represents a more focused course of study that is intended to prepare a student for a career in a scientific discipline.
-Although our existing biology degree is a B.A., it does require coursework that is more typical of a Bachelor of Science degree.
-Thus, not only is our proposed B.S. degree a more appropriate degree for our biology students, it more accurately reflects the type of courses they are already taking.
+Our proposed Bachelor of Science degree will eliminate this confusion and students will actually receive a BS in Biology.
+The new degree will also simplify advising and will definitely help with recruiting.
+In addition, our proposed BS degree will more accurately reflect the education that our students are actually receiving in the Biology Department at UMW.
+Generally, BA degrees are awarded in non-scientific fields and students are given a broad array of classes from which to choose, whereas a BS degree represents a more focused course of study that is intended to prepare a student for a career in a scientific discipline.
+Although our existing biology degree is a BA, it does require course work that is more typical of a Bachelor of Science degree.
+Thus, not only is our proposed BS degree a more appropriate degree for our biology students, it more accurately reflects the type of courses they are already taking.

-In conclusion, the new degree structure proposed would eliminate the redundancy in the Related Areas of our current program.
+In conclusion, the new degree structure we are proposing will eliminate the redundancy in the Related Areas of our current program.
 It will eliminate student confusion regarding the degree they are pursuing and it will continue to provide students with all of the degree options and training that are needed to pursue careers in the field of biology.
-The proposed B.S.
-Major will also increase the efficiency of Montana Western faculty in terms of course offerings and advising.
-Due to UMW's unique block scheduling, small class sizes, research opportunities and quality of education, enrollment in the biology program has increased every year for the last eight years and in the fall of 2010, over 100 students are pursuing biology degrees at UMW.
-If the proposal is approved, the biology program at UMW will be more aligned with current student needs and standards in the field of biology and it will help us in our continuing efforts to attract and retain students.
+The proposed BS degree will also increase the efficiency of our faculty in terms of course offerings and advising.
+Due to UMW's unique block scheduling, small class sizes, research opportunities and quality of education, enrollment in the biology program has increased every year for the last eight years and in the fall of 2009, 99 students were pursuing biology degrees at UMW.
+If our proposal is approved, the biology program at UMW will be more aligned with current student needs and standards in the field of biology and it will help us in our continuing efforts to attract and retain students.